patrickhno/linguify/README.md

 Goling is a linguistic compiler allowing you to compile and execute plain english.
 And thus allows you to program in plain english provided you have the reduction rules needed.

-Since it compiled like all code should be you can execute your code so amazingly fast I am in awe just to be able to write this divine text to you about it.
+Since the code ends up compiled like all code should be you can execute your code so amazingly fast I am in awe just to be able to write this divine text to you about it.

 ## Installation